 College Admission Tests

-Most four-year colleges and universities rely on standardized admission tests to determine a prospective student's readiness for college-level study.
+A type of standardized exam used by most four-year colleges and universities to determine a prospective student's readiness for college-level study.
 A good test score can help a student enter their school of choice, obtain scholarships, and receive advanced placement or college credit.

 A type of college that offers one- or two-year degree programs.
 Full-time students can graduate in two years or less with a certificate, diploma, or degree in a career area.
 Or students can earn an associate degree and then transfer to a four-year college or university to finish a bachelor's degree.
 This state's community colleges are all part of the Minnesota State Colleges and University system.

 A program that provides educational, recreational, cultural, health, or community courses and events.
 Most courses are taken for personal development and do not offer credit that can be applied to a degree or certifying program.